Investment Appraisal A Level Business

 4. Internal Rate of Return (IRR)

 The Internal Rate of Return (IRR) is another sophisticated method that calculates the discount rate at which the NPV of an investment project equals zero.
-In other words, it's the rate of return that the project is expected to generate.
+Simply put, it's the rate of return that the project is expected to generate.
 Projects with an IRR higher than the cost of capital are generally considered acceptable.

 Calculating the IRR: